Ireland Cover Letter Writing Guide

 Take the time to research every employer's organization and customize your Ireland cover letter to fit the position.
 Personalize each letter with a real person’s name.
 Such personalization would increase the retention of your application.

 In the cover letter, include your name, nationality and contact information including your address, phone/fax and e-mail.
-Often cover letter and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
+Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
 A daytime phone number with an international access code and e-mail address are most important.

 The cover letter can be typed or handwritten on one page in a brief and professional style using power words and action verbs.
 Usually, it contains three or four paragraphs.
 Be concise and get to the point as quickly as possible.
 Break any paragraph, which is longer than seven lines, into a short easily understandable one.